Amsterdam/flask-audit-log/README.md

 (e.g. health check urls).

     ```python
-    # If a URL path matches a regular expression in this list, the request will not be redirected to HTTPS.
+    # If a URL path matches a regular expression in this list, the request will not be logged by the audit logger.
-    # The AuditLogMiddleware strips leading slashes from URL paths, so patterns shouldn’t include them, e.g.
+    # The AuditLogMiddleware doesn't strips leading slashes from URL paths, so patterns should include them, e.g.
-    # [r'foo/bar$']
+    # [r'/foo/bar$']

     # Use configuration from `app`
     app.config['AUDIT_LOG'] = {